 The Hollings Center for International Dialogue is dedicated to fostering dialogue between the United States and countries with predominantly Muslim populations.

-The Hollings Center for International Dialogue aims to foster improved understanding and expand channels of communication between the United States and the Muslim world.
+The Hollings Center believes dialogue begets understanding, builds communities to address problems and misconceptions, and creates strong lasting relationships between counterparts in Muslim-majority countries and the United States.
 In pursuit of its mission, the Hollings Center convenes dialogue conferences and other programs that explore novel perspectives on important international issues and expand channels of communication across opinion leaders and experts.

 Over the course of its history, the Center has developed a core set of values that have enhanced its programmatic outcomes and led to new thinking on many important topics.
 The Center’s values are consistently evolving and have helped to construct its uniquely effective methodology.
 The Hollings Center aims to be: